acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 - Jobs can be triggered manually or on schedule.
     - dbt Cloud has a scheduler which can run jobs for us, but other tools such as Airflow or cron can be used as well
 - Each job will keep a log of the runs over time, and each run will keep the logs of each command.
-- A job may alosi be used to generate documentation, which may be viewed under the run information.
+- A job may also be used to generate documentation, which may be viewed under the run information.
 - If the `dbt source freshness` command was run, the results can also be viewed at the end of the job.

 ## Continuous Integration

 Another good software engineering practice that dbt enables is ***Continoues Integration*** (CI): The practice that regularly merging development branches into a central repository, after which automated builds and tests are run.
-The goal of CI is to reduce adding bugs to the productino code and maintain a more stable project.
+The goal of CI is to reduce adding bugs to the production code and maintain a more stable project.

 CI is built on jobs: a CI job will do things such as build, test, etc. We can define CI jobs which can then be triggered under certain circumtances to enable CI.